SplatJS/SplatJS/README.md

-# Splat
+# SplatJS

 A 2d HTML5 Canvas game engine

-Splat is a 2d game engine made for creating multi-platform games entirely in Javascript.
+SplatJS is a 2d game engine made for creating multi-platform games entirely in JavaScript.

 # Features